HajimeKawahara/exojax/documents/userguide/rayleigh.rst

 Rayleigh scattering
 ========================

-The corss section of Rayleigh scattering of gas from polarizability is expressed as
+The cross section of Rayleigh scattering of gas from polarizability is expressed as

 :math:`\sigma(\nu) = \frac{ 128 \pi^5 }{3} \nu^4 \alpha^2 F_k`

+where
+:math:`\alpha^2`
+is polarizability and
+:math:`F_k`
+is the King factor.

-In ExoJAX, this can be computed using `spec.rayleigh.xsvector_rayleigh_gas <../exojax/exojax.spec.html#exojax.spec.rayleigh.xsvector_rayleigh_gas>`_ .
+In ExoJAX, the cross section can be computed using `spec.rayleigh.xsvector_rayleigh_gas <../exojax/exojax.spec.html#exojax.spec.rayleigh.xsvector_rayleigh_gas>`_ .

 .. code:: ipython3